kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

   <div class="container">
     <div class="text-center">

 Dirty Works is a jazz group I formed a few years ago when I started running jazz jams.
 This group includes an ongoing mix of Bay Area players.
-We play a wide mix of swing, bop, soul, funk, latin, etc. Often we play as a trio or quartet but expand or shrink to fit the gig.
+We have some standing members and keep a rolling cast of characters in the group to keep it fresh or handle things when someone is out of pocket.
+Dirty Works plays a wide mix of songs rooted in swing, bebop, hard-bop, soul, funk, latin, etc. Often we play as a trio or quartet but expand or shrink to fit the gig.

-We have several regular gigs & jams in San Francisco including...
+<h3>Regular Gigs & Jams</h3>

 | Every Monday Night
 |-